One for the Morning Glory

 But if the problem is that the system is corrupt even when the individuals are honest, it's a much deeper problem and frankly one that I don't know how to solve.
 While individuals have some direct control over who gets elected, we have no way to directly change the system that produces the corruption; the levers to do this are in the hands of the politicians elected through that broken system.
 It's unlikely that the politicians themselves will fix the problem, because they've benefited deeply from it: if the system is left as it is, well over 90% of Congress members will keep

-in the next election cycle, and any effective change seems likely (by definition) to disrupt this cushy arrangement.
+their jobs in the next election cycle, and any effective change seems likely (by definition) to disrupt this cushy arrangement.

 On the other hand, running new candidates for office will not fix the problem.
 After all, if the problem is that the system is corrupt even when the participants are honest, then putting more honest people into government will have no effect.
 In order to get elected, these new politicians will have to become just as corrupt as the old ones, because that's how the system is set up.
 So we might change the faces, but we'll have the same old problems.